castro-gzlz/mr-plotter/tables/lopez&fortney_2014.md

 | H_He |0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, and 20 (%) | H/He mass fraction of the planet|
 | colors_lf2014 | Any color | Colors of each curve |

+You can plot as many models as you want.
+You only need to include different **Possible values** separated by commas.